Print

 Leftovers will keep up to 4 days in the refrigerator in an airtight container or can be frozen for up to 3 months.

-Tip: Find the balance between salt, sweetness, sourness, and spice.
+Tip: Find the balance between salt, sweetness, sour and spice.
 This is where you develop your own palate, which no recipe can teach.
 It just takes practice.
 A little sriracha sauce can work miracles because it contains salt, acid, and sweetness, along with heat and spice.
 But use sparingly for best results.

 Nutrition